Shall we add your name here? Contact us if you’d like to be a guest blogger!

 You can learn more about Martin on his website and read samples of his Star Wars: The Old Republic fan fiction, Survival of the Sithest (click to see all chapters).
 You can also connect with him on Twitter.
 He says,”I type when I can control my hand pain, but I aim to reply to everyone eventually.”

-Caro Fréchette is originally from Montreal, but has been living in the Ottawa/Gatineau region since 2004.
-They are a sequential artist and author.
-They have published several short stories, both sequential and traditional, as well as two graphic novels, five novels, and one non-fiction book on writing.
-They were the editor and director for the French Canadian literary magazine Histoires à boire debout, and work at the Ottawa Public Library.
-They have been teaching creative writing since 2005.
+Nathan Caro Fréchette is originally from Montreal, but has been living in the Ottawa/Gatineau region since 2004.
+He is a sequential artist and author.
+He has published several short stories, both sequential and traditional, as well as two graphic novels, five novels, and one non-fiction book on writing.
+He was the editor and director for the French Canadian literary magazine Histoires à boire debout, and work at the Ottawa Public Library.
+He has been teaching creative writing since 2005.

 Robin Elizabeth—Author, Blogger, and Mad Mooer